open/close all folders

 - No One Gets Left Behind: Like Onoda, he hates having to leave his teammates behind and will often say they need to either go back or wait for them; especially during the first two days of Interhigh.
 Irony kicks in during day three of Interhigh when he overexerts himself catching Onoda, Makishima, and Imaizumi up to Hakone and winds up collapsing from exhaustion, dropping out of the race, and as a result, is left behind.

-- Odd Friendship: With Aoyagi.
+- Odd Friendship: Loud, boisterous Naruko gets along with Aoyagi.

 - Real Men Hate Sugar: Subverted in an omake.
 Naruko pretends to enjoy black coffee when hanging out with Onoda, but immediately asks the server that milk be added the second Onoda goes to he bathroom.